smithcol11/OnsemiCodingChallenge/README.md

 # ON_CodingChallenge README
 > This is my coding challenge for ON Semiconductor.
 > This build is in a pretty good spot for testing, I am still currently adding features.
 But I think it will demonstrate my skill level.
 I hope you enjoy!
+> I know some minimums was to have chatting between multiple clients and direct messages.
+I implemented both of these by using a global chat and list of users.
+You can click on the user you which to privately talk with and that room will be loaded for those two only.

 ## How to build and run
 > Building and running is very simple.